RebootJeff/rebootjeff.github.io/source/_posts/2013-08-25-hack-reactor-is-my-future.markdown

 ## The curriculum begins now
 There are a few tasks to accomplish prior to the first day of class other than making HackR rich(er).
 The bootcamp's pre-course work requires about 90 hours of dedication (about 50 hours mandatory + about 40 hours optional).
 I've been instructed to...

-1. Complete a lot of [Code School](http://codeschool.com) tutorials (which is a bit of a bummer because I'm tired of online tutorials --but at least a (tiny) part of my tuition goes towards the cost of Code School subscription).
+1. Complete a lot of [Code School](http://codeschool.com) tutorials (which is a bit of a bummer because I'm tired of online tutorials).

 2. Learn more JavaScript through some TDD challenges using Jasmine and Mocha (I don't know what these are if they're not hot beverages).